d3vilh/openvpn-ui/README.md

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-mobi-profile-add.png" alt="2FA OpenVPN Connect profile add" width="350" border="1" />

 Click `Add` to add new profile to OpenVPN Connect.
-Then you will be asked to enter your Username and Password.
-As username use `2FA Name` which you used during Certificate/profile generation:
+Then you will be asked to enter your Username.
+As username use `2FA Name` which you used during Certificate/profile generation (as precisely as you can. `2FA Name` is part of authentication process):

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-mobi-username.png" alt="2FA OpenVPN Connect profile username" width="350" border="1" />